 San Diego, Calif. – Aug.
 14, 2014 – National University, California’s second-largest private, nonprofit university, announced today the appointment of Dr. Allyson Handley as Executive Director of the Sanford Education Center, which is scheduled to formally launch Sept.
 18. Handley who is currently President of the University of Maine at Augusta has an extensive background in higher education public policy and leadership, and holds a Doctor of Education degree from Johns Hopkins University.
 In her new role at the Sanford Education Center she will oversee the development and national implementation of three programs that address critical needs in the nonprofit and education sectors.
 She will join National University and the Center in mid-September.

-As Executive Director of the Sanford Education Center at National University, Dr. Handley will provide key leadership in carrying out the mission of the Center, which was established in January 2014 with a $1 million inaugural gift from philanthropist and businessman Thomas Denny Sanford.
+As Executive Director of the Sanford Education Center at National University, Dr. Handley will provide key leadership in carrying out the mission of the Center, which was established in January 2014 with a $1 million inaugural gift.
 The Center, based in La Jolla, Calif., also recently received an additional anonymous gift of $9.22 million dollars.

 “We are extremely pleased to announce that Allyson Handley, a proven leader in higher education policy and institutional development, is joining us as Executive Director of the Sanford Education Center to lead the national implementation of programs that are dedicated to A Better Tomorrow,” said National University President Michael R. Cunningham.
 “Her expertise and demonstrated results in strategic initiatives will ensure the success of the Sanford Education Center’s mission, which is aligned with National University’s commitment to serve the public good.”